uruiuc/Topics/Lec21 Twitter Data/twitter.md

 * Who lets their location be revealed

-i.e. the sample is non-random, so it is not representative of the population as a whole, and hence the results of the sample are **not generalizable** to the entire US population.
+i.e. the sample is non-random, so it is not representative of the population as a whole, and hence the results of the sample are not generalizable to the entire US population.

+But there is still useful info nonetheless.